KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: OIr. _aél_ [o m, perhaps originally n] gl. _fuscina_
 PIE: \*h₂ews- "draw water, scoop up" (IEW 90)
 COGN: Pal. _hussīnta_ "they draw water for themselves", Lat. _haurio_ "draw up", ON _ausa_ "scoop up"
 ETYM: OIr. _aél_ is considered to have been borrowed from OE _awul_ "fork" by LEIA A-20, but the phonetics of this comparison are difficult, and the OIr. word is attested earlier than other loanwords from OE (already in the Sanktgallen Glosses).
 Watkins 2005 derives OIr. _aél_ from the PIE root \*h₂ews- "to draw water" and assumes PCelt. \*aws-elo- or \*aws-ilo-, but the suffix \*-tlo- in a _nomen instrumenti_ is inherently more probable.
 For the sound development cp.
 OIr. _scél_ "story" < \*skʷetlom.
-The initial _h-_ in Lat. _haurio_ is due to hypercorrection.
+The initial _h_- in Lat. _haurio_ is due to hypercorrection.
 REF: [EDPC]

 ### <a id="awsos">\*awsos- "ear" (n)</a>